aaronstevenwhite/arcweight/docs/core-concepts/semirings.md

 # Semiring Theory

-Semirings provide the mathematical foundation that transforms finite state transducers from simple string processors into powerful computational frameworks capable of optimization, probabilistic inference, and multi-criteria decision making.
-This chapter presents a comprehensive treatment of semiring theory as it applies to weighted finite state transducers, establishing both the mathematical foundations and practical implementation considerations.
+Semirings provide the mathematical foundation that transforms finite state transducers from simple string processors into computational frameworks capable of optimization, probabilistic inference, and multi-criteria decision making.
+This chapter presents semiring theory as it applies to weighted finite state transducers, establishing mathematical foundations and practical implementation considerations.

 ## Mathematical Foundations of Semirings

 ### Algebraic Structure and Axioms

-The concept of a semiring generalizes familiar algebraic structures like fields and rings by relaxing certain requirements while maintaining the essential properties needed for computational applications.
+The concept of a semiring generalizes familiar algebraic structures like fields and rings by relaxing certain requirements while maintaining essential properties needed for computational applications.

 **Definition 2.1**: A **semiring** is an algebraic structure \\(\mathcal{K} = \langle S, \oplus, \otimes, \mathbf{0}, \mathbf{1} \rangle\\) consisting of:
 - A set \\(S\\) of elements (weights)